adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 1. Everything in software is a trade-off.
 If you think a solution does not have a trade-off most likely you didn\'t find it yet.
 2. Why is more important than how.
-An architecutre diagram may explain how a system works but not why it was built like that.
+An architecture diagram may explain how a system works but not why it was built like that.
 3. There are no right or wrong solutions, only trade-offs.